Lee-Sutton/docker-tutorial/readme.md

 -   **NOTE**: We can access the postgres host by using the service name "db"
 -   We don't have to use the ip address of the machine.
 This is called **automatic service discovery**

+#### Docker compose commands

+-   `docker-compose build` - builds the images
+-   `docker-compose up` - Starts the already built images
+-   `docker-compose up --build` - builds the images and starts the containers

+#### Docker compose workflow

+-   Typically, you'll have to run `docker-compose build` everytime you add a package
+-   Anytime I pull a new branch I always run this command
+-   If you haven't added any new packages, you can just run `docker-compose up`

 ## Step 5 docker swarm demo